sebamarynissen/simtropolis-channel/README.md

 ```
 The rest of the metadata will be generated automatically.

+> [!NOTE]
+> If you find it difficult to list the dependencies for your plugin in sc4pac format, have a look at the [sc4 cli tool](https://community.simtropolis.com/forums/topic/763559-tracking-dependencies-in-the-age-of-sc4pac/), which has an action specifically designed for listing the dependencies in sc4pac format.

 If your plugin has other specific installation needs for which you need to be able to customize the metadata, it should also be done within `metadata.yaml`.
 The channel will use anything it finds in here, and fill in the gaps based on the STEX upload.